WICG/handwriting-recognition/explainer.md

 ## Overview

 Handwriting is a widely used input method, one key usage is to recognize the texts when users are drawing.
 This feature already exists on many operating systems (e.g. handwriting input methods).
-However, the web platform as of today doesn’t have this capability, the developers need to integrate with third-party libraries (or cloud services), or to develop native apps.
+However, the web platform as of today doesn't have this capability, the developers need to integrate with third-party libraries (or cloud services), or to develop native apps.

 We want to add handwriting recognition capability to the web platform, so developers can use the existing handwriting recognition features available on the operating system.